 Yes.
 There’s way more plastic which is more waste.
 However, string floss and plastic floss are both non biodegradable, being harmful to all living creatures and the environment.

-- How do you remember to floss every day?
+- How do I stay motivated to floss late at night?